Skip to main content

 As of May 2024, this is the recommended way of hosting your maps

-The WorkAdventure server can host your map files.
+WorkAdventure servers can host your map files.

 Using the command line